AlexanderTheBored/odin-recipes/README.md

 # odin-recipes

-The project:Recipe as part of the HTML Basics Course of The Odin Project
+The project: Recipe as part of the HTML Basics Course of The Odin Project